pawelwiejkut/hana_sharepoint_list_adapter/README.md

-##📊💿 Custom sharepoint list adapter for SAP HANA
+## 📊💿 Custom sharepoint list adapter for SAP HANA

 Support standalone versions only.

 Beta version, for non-production usage only.

-##Usage
+### Usage

-1.Download latest release
+1. Download latest release
-2.Deploy the adapter (.jar) to the Data Provisioning Agent 3.Register the adapter with the SAP HANA server 4.Enable the adapter in SAP HANA studio (create a new remote source and import tables) 5.Usefull links:
+2. Deploy the adapter (.jar) to the Data Provisioning Agent
+3. Register the adapter with the SAP HANA server
+4. Enable the adapter in SAP HANA studio (create a new remote source and import tables)
+5. Usefull links:

 How to create your own: https://pawelwiejkut.net/developing-custom-hana-adapter-quickstart/